What Everyone Should Know Before Receiving Plastic Surgery

 No plastic surgery procedure is permanent.
 We cannot fix your features into something that will never change.
 Your body, along with everyone else’s, will continue to grow older over time and there’s nothing medical science can do to stop that.
 However, the effects of most procedures will last for several years.
 Speak with your surgeon about how long your particular procedure will last.

 Part of the skill of an experienced plastic surgeon is the minimization or hiding of scars.
 However, never trust a surgeon who says they can make a scarless surgery.
 Scarring is part of the body’s healing process.
 You should talk to your surgeon about scarring and what scars may be visible after your procedure.

 It is expensive

 Plastic surgery can cost a lot of money.
 There’s no getting around that.
 While in some cases it’s possible to get coverage from insurance, cosmetic plastic surgery will require out-of-pocket payments.
 Don’t hesitate to ask about the cost of a procedure up front; we won’t consider it rude!
+We even offer financing options to help you get quality treatment.
 However, we don’t recommend going with the cheapest surgeon you can find.
 That increases the risk of a poor outcome.

 Plastic surgery is a procedure that you shouldn’t take lightly.
 You should get all of the facts first.
 If you are considering plastic surgery and have questions, contact our offices for a consultation.